Lung Cancer Biomarkers

 What Are the Biomarkers of Lung Cancer?

 Lung cancer biomarkers, also known as genetic testing, look for a distinction in a tumor’s DNA and are used to determine treatment.
 Lung cancer has two subtypes: small cell and non-small cell lung cancer.
 Small cell and non-small cell lung cancer are similar but differ in size and how they metastasize.
-Additionally, there are two primary types of lung cancer biomarkers: mutation and immune response biomarkers.
-Mutation biomarkers are gene modifications that promote the growth of cancer cells, such as the tumor protein p53, which is a common mutation found in NSCLC patients.
-Immune response biomarkers predict how well your cancer will respond to immunotherapy.
-A common NSCLC immune response biomarker is the programmed cell death protein, located on healthy white blood cells and stops your immune system from attacking cancer.
+There are two primary types of lung cancer biomarkers: mutation and immune response.

 Does Non-Small Cell Lung Cancer Have Biomarkers?